edwar7777/edwar7777.github.io/README.md

 ### NFS-proxy or re-export, like NFS-ganesha
-I do not have a successful NFS-ganesha proxy to access NFS outside the workstation for some errors.
-To debug it may beyond my capability.
+I did not have a successful NFS-ganesha proxy to access NFS outside the workstation for some errors (OS: CentOS 7).
+To debug it beyonds my capability, honestly.

 ### NAT + static-port in FreeBSD PF